Asthma is a condition that causes a person's airways to become narrower, which affects their breathing.

 Doctors will often recommend keeping an asthma journal.
 In a journal, people track their symptoms, and what they were doing, eating, or drinking when an asthma attack occurred.

 Asthma can cause acute symptoms, known as an asthma attack, or less-obvious symptoms, such as a chronic cough at night.

 - coughing that occurs at a certain time during the day

 Asthma is a chronic condition that usually starts in childhood and does not go away, even with treatment.
 However, children often grow out of asthma and may not have any symptoms or need for medications as adults.

-According to the National Heart, Lung, and Blood Institute, an estimated 25 million people in the United States have asthma.
+According to the National Heart, Lung, and Blood Institute, an estimated

 Asthma treatment involves avoiding asthma triggers and taking medicine to reduce the symptoms.
 People can also have their own personal triggers for asthma, including alcohol.